vmaleze/aws-sa-associate/8 - Automation.md

 * Infrastructure as a code
 * Works with deltas when redeploying the same CloudFormation
 * Made of stacks
-* You can have multi stacks templates and reference them through s3
+* You can have multi stacks templates and reference them through s3 for exemple

 ## Systems Manager